TalhaR/CSCI-335/HW1/README.txt

     I did not know what to do when the two sequences were of different lengths then I checked the discussion board on BlackBoard and there was an explanation for what to do, which was helpful.

+  Instructions to run:
+    Permute.h:
+      import as a header file into a separate c++ file with main function call the permute(std::string str) method to print all permutations of string str.

+    Points2.h:
+      if makefile is present, call make all then do "test_points2 < test_input_file.txt"
+      the contents of test_input_file.txt may be changed to test different sequences